BeeyondCereal

 Instructions

-• In a pie plate whisk together the flour, brown sugar, salt, cinnamon, and nutmeg.
+• Mix dry: In a shallow bowl or pie plate, whisk together the flour, brown sugar, salt, cinnamon, and nutmeg.

-• Add in the milk, vanilla, and eggs, mix well.
+• Add wet: Whisk in the milk, vanilla extract, and eggs until fully combined.

-• Dip the bread and flip it to coat the other side.
+• Butter: Add butter to the pan and allow it to melt and coat the surface.

-• Cook the bread for about 2-3 minutes per side until golden brown.
+• Cook: Place the bread on the hot griddle and cook for 2 to 3 minutes per side, until golden brown.

 Notes

-• You can freeze your french toast on a baking sheet for one hour until solid and then transfer to an airtight container for up to 2 months.
+• Freezing: Freeze cooked slices on a baking sheet for 1 hour, then transfer to an airtight container and freeze for up to 2 months.
 Reheat before serving.

 Nutritional Information